 Studentenvoorzieningen) to help students with issues involving admission, transfer to another study programme/institution or the termination of their those that stimulate a student to develop a personal and professional identity, focusing on a student's talents and personal leadership qualities.
+See Study

-Studentcoach Coach who provides guidance on issues relating to student progress, including development.
+Student coach Coach who provides guidance on issues relating to student progress, including

+Facilitator.

-Studentcoaching System of guidance that focuses on the development of the individual student.
+Student coaching System of guidance that focuses on the development of the individual student.

-It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own institutional section and a study programme section.
+It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own development.